 A key component of a broadened SDA mission is a new multiregion taxonomy that will enable a spatial division of the national SDA mission portfolio.
-This taxonomy includes five constituent regions, which, in total, extend from the planetary surface and low-Earth orbit to out beyond Earth's gravitational sphere of influence.
+The EM-Sys taxonomy presented in this work includes five constituent regions, which, in total, extend from the planetary surface and low-earth orbit to out beyond Earth's gravitational sphere of influence.
 The article emphasizes the spatial volume outside of geosynchronous orbit, as four of the five regions exist in cislunar and higher orbital regimes.
-Critically, these five regions host different SDA missions based on potential orbits.